Suburbs of Canberra: Suburbs

 Most suburbs of the Australian Capital Territory are designed around local shops, centrally located within walking distance of the outer parts of the suburb.
-Consequently, they are generally smaller in size to the suburbs of other cities.
+Consequently, they are generally smaller in size than the suburbs of other cities.
 A typical Australian Capital Territory suburb is bounded on all sides by major roads, and at the centre, contains local shops, or at least a local store.
 Some also contain a petrol station, a church, or other community facilities.
 Many also contain a primary school and a preschool.

-As a result of these commercial and community facilities being located in the centre of suburbs, Australian Capital Territory lacks strip shopping along major roads and appears to be 'empty' to most visitors.
+As a result of these commercial and community facilities being located in the centre of suburbs, the Australian Capital Territory lacks strip shopping along major roads and may appear 'empty' to many visitors.
 In the older areas, major roads are lined with houses, and in the newer areas they are typically landscaped with mounds of earth and vegetation to form 'parkways'.

 Districts

 Australian Capital Territory's districts were developed with the intention of being semi-self-contained satellite cities with an intended population of about 80,000 people.
 The districts contain town centres which serve as commercial, transport and employment nodes.
 The districts are separated by nature reserves, and in most cases were designed according to a policy of ridges and valleys where the urban areas were located in valleys, separated by ridges, containing nature parks.
 There are nineteen districts in the Australian Capital Territory, each is divided into between eight and 25 suburbs, but on average about eighteen.
 Australian Capital Territory's Plan also contains districts located outside of the urban areas for the purposes of land administration.